Driver killed when car is hit by flying tire in Brooklyn

-WABC says the victim was a building maintenance worker for the New York Police Department.

-He was heading east at around 6:40 a.m.
+Police say Robert Martinez was heading east at around 6:40 a.m.
 Wednesday when the tire came loose from the westbound sanitation vehicle.
-It smashed his windshield and caused him to hit the divider.
+It went over the center media and smashed his windshield.

-The victim suffered severe head injuries and was pronounced dead at a hospital.
+Police say Martinez suffered severe head injuries and was pronounced dead at a hospital.
+The driver of the garbage truck remained at the scene.
+No charges were filed.

+Martinez was a building maintenance worker at the New York Police Department headquarters.

 Information from: WABC-TV, http://www.7online.com